neil-cse/sql_training/sql_training_2.md

 ORDER BY tenure_type;
 ```

+What it won't let you do is SELECT a column which is not in the `GROUP BY` clause and doesn't have an aggregate function applied to it.
+Even if you the human knows that column `b` will always have the same value when you group by column `a`, the poor computer doesn't.

+If you do need to do this, a way round it is just to use `MAX` or `MIN`.

 ## combining tables with 'JOIN'

+The last major keyword to cover is `JOIN`

 The JOIN keyword is how you combine data from multiple tables.